cs3216/cs3216.github.io/assignments/facebook.md

 ### Security

-By using the web applications you hae developed, your users have entrusted you with private information and potentially sensitive information such as phone numbers, addresses, emails and passwords.
+By using the web applications you have developed, your users have entrusted you with private information and potentially sensitive information such as phone numbers, addresses, emails and passwords.
 A security breach where data is leaked can be devastating as you could be liable for resulting financial damages and lose the trust of your customers, harming the reputation of your product and company.

 No application is truly safe from the terrors of hackers, as new security vulnerabilities even in popular and widely-used softwares are discovered every now and then.
-However, you can reduce the likelihood of a compromising your application's security by spending a conscious effort on keeping up with the common and basic practices of web security.
+However, you can reduce the likelihood of compromising your application's security by spending a conscious effort on keeping up with the common and basic practices of web security.
 A good place to start would be the [security guide for developers](https://github.com/FallibleInc/security-guide-for-developers).

-Here are three common and basic security loopholes in modern web applications:
+Here are three common and basic security vulnerabilities in modern web applications:

 #### SQL Injection (SQLi)